 He was lost for words.
 ‘Nikki, that was almost … pornographic.
 I know you haven’t done porn, you don’t watch it – I asked Francine – do all those ideas just come into your head?’

 ‘I swear they do but girls also talk, don’t we, we discuss things.
 Ask Emma.
 I needed to know if you could take that or not, that’s why I’m doing all this now.
 Because if you can take my ways, then I can relax and you’re all I want.’

 He just looked at her, silently delighted.
 ‘Oh yes,’ she went on, ‘people have such strange ideas.
 You’re not big, you’re medium, you’re not fast, you’re medium but what makes you so good is that you listen to me, learn from me, you do what is necessary, you read my signals, you do what it takes at that moment.
 And now tell me who else was like that with you?’

 ‘Tell me about it.’

 He explained the scene in the dacha over those days, how she’d husbanded him, managed him.

 Said Nikki, ‘To answer your question – I knew that, I met her, she was a clever one, she cared, though she put on that act.
 I do this thing you call husbanding too.’

 ‘I know, I know.’

-‘I know that during this thing you call missionary, your back is straining – I don’t want that.
-I like it for myself, it’s nice looking at you and seeing it disappearing and reappearing all the time but I’m not going to get your full power that way.
-A better way is both of us lying on our sides, then you can put all your energy into one place and I can push back against you.
-We get an hour out of that, only 30 minutes out of this missionary.
-You tell me why I like to start it each time?’
+‘I also know that during this thing you call missionary, your back is straining – I don’t want that.
+I like it for myself, it would be nice to look at you and see it disappearing and reappearing but I’m not going to get your full power that way with you in gyps.
+Better is both of us lying on our sides, then you can put all your energy into one place and I can push back against you.
+We get an hour out of that, only 30 minutes out of the other.
+Now tell me why I like to start it each time?’

 ‘Exactly.
 See how we learn from each other?
 Now why would I want to lose that?
 It’s not logical.’